10 trendy home projects you can do now

 Macri estimates that it costs $2,000 to $3,000 to install several smart thermostats and light switches in a home, though his company specializes in connecting and customizing lighting, HVAC, audio, video and security systems so they can be controlled by one app.
 They also make the systems “more intelligent,” he says.

-One Oakwood Automation customer, for example, had their system configured so that when they punched in an alarm code, music started playing on the home’s speakers.
+One Oakwood Automation customer, for example, had a system configured so that when an alarm code was punched in, music started playing on the home’s speakers.

 “People don’t realize how much they love this until they have this,” Macri says.